 “Family means everything to me,” Williams said.
 “This year [Khieem is] taking a year off college to help build this family, which means a lot.”
 Williams added, “I think [the boys] seeing my family involvement helps a lot because they are one of us.
 My mom treats everyone like their son.
 They know we’ll always be in the fight for them and their parents know [my] family is always going to have their back, no matter what.”

 Williams grew up playing basketball, starting at the age of four.
-In high school, he competed at Mayfair and Pioneer high schools, the played collegiately for two years at Cypress College, where he earned All-League and All-State honors; a year at Trinity International University where he was named an NAIA All-American; and Arizona Christian University, where he earned All-League honors.
+In high school, he competed at Mayfair and Pioneer high schools, then played collegiately for two years at Cypress College, where he earned All-League and All-State honors; a year at Trinity International University where he was named an NAIA All-American; and Arizona Christian University, where he earned All-League honors.

 Williams’ extensive playing and coaching experience has led to changes in the Wildcat basketball program.
 For instance, Williams has improved the team’s offense by taking advantage of his player’s speed, developing new plays, and improving spacing on the court.